 “Every student that stays at home reduces the risk to us all – especially staff and students who have to come into school.
 If you need us to supervise your child please send them to school as usual – do not ask older family members to look after them.”

 The Government’s plan to introduce legislation forcing to close schools and nurseries, could mean the above example becomes the norm.
 It also means school closures can be more centrally controlled, which could have significance should isolation become widespread.

 The UK Government maintains that although school closures haven’t been authorised yet, it is something “they have not ruled out“.

 School still open: how can online learning help?

 Online learning means school still be open if setbacks occur.

 The benefit of online learning means that lessons, assessments, revision, coursework and other tasks can be set and completed without putting other people at risk.

 EDClass+ features 11,000 lessons in a wide range of subjects.
 It also features mental health support should issues arise in this area as a result of the pandemic.

-EDLounge Limited, with overseas EDClass+, number one priority is safeguarding.
+At EDLounge, with overseas EDClass+, the number one priority is safeguarding.
 Features include eyes-on learning, alert mechanisms and live teaching.
-You can read the 2019 Ofsted report for EDLounge Limited here.
+You can read the 2019 Ofsted report for EDLounge here.